VeraLiconaResearchGroup/MHSGenerationAlgorithms/HOWTO.md

 ## Input and output format
 All of the containers use a standardized JSON input format.
 The format is very simple.
-It has only one key, `sets`, whose value is a list of lists of integers giving the sets to be hit.
+It has only one key, `sets`, whose value is a list of lists of positive integers giving the sets to be hit.
 For example, to represent the input sets [[1, 2, 5], [2, 3, 4], [1, 3]], you could use the following JSON file:

     {